Need Help Choosing?

 Over the years, reception to the company has been mixed.
 Many analysts praise OnDeck for lending to businesses that banks won’t.
 On the other hand, others have accused the company of opaque advertising and sales practices, and offering a form of financing that can too-easily send a business into a debt spiral.

 Both stances have some truth.
-Even now, OnDeck is the most lenient lender on the market.
-Their low borrower qualifications paired with high borrowing amounts and middling term lengths mean that just about anybody who’s been in business for at least 12 months can get financing, and fast.
+Even now, OnDeck still has some of the most lax borrower qualifications on the market (though their average customer has been in business for at least seven years, makes more than $450,000 in annual revenue, and has a FICO score of 660 and up).
 Unfortunately, the short time to funding, the wide range of merchants that can use OnDeck, and a couple of other attributes work to drive up the price of these loans.
-Basically, you’re paying for the convenience.

 It’s also worth noting that OnDeck’s term loans are repaid daily or weekly.
 If you have to repay $300 daily, for example, you’ve got to make sure there’s enough money going into your bank account each day to cover the cost.
 Lines of credit are always repaid weekly.